ahupowerdns/articles/cpp-4.md

 ```

 This contains an unordered list of all words found in the indexed files,
-plus per word a `vector` of `Locations`s where the word was found.
+plus per word a `vector` of `Location`s where the word was found.
 We used
 an unordered map since this is 40% faster than an ordered one.

 However, if we want to perform lookups for things like "main*", to match